Skip to main content

 Deviation vs Prior|newPrice - lastAccepted| / lastAccepted <= maxDeviationVsPriorBps50 bps (0.5%)Limit cumulative drift

-If any safeguard check fails, the entire publishForwardRound call reverts.
-The publisher logs the failure and retries on the next cycle.
-Safeguard parameters are configured by the ORACLE_ADMIN_ROLE.
+If any safeguard check fails, the entire publishRound or publishRoundsBatch call reverts.
+Publishers should handle reverts gracefully and retry on the next cycle.
+Safeguard parameters are configured onchain by the ORACLE_ADMIN_ROLE.

 Forward Round Clearing